 This was good on any GM vehicle and is completely separate from any other negotiations with the dealer.

 Turning Towards GM

-My ideal car (in theory), the Toyota Prius C, has not been released yet.
+My ideal car (at the time) was the now extinct Toyota Prius C. It had not been released yet.
 It is the new hatchback hybrid from the Prius line that gets over 50 mpg city and highway and retails for under $19,000.
-It will reportedly be released in March.

-I was not confident my car could last until then without repair, and even if it did there would doubtfully be any incentives on the new Prius C as it would be newly released.
+I was not confident my car could last until its release without repair, and even if it did there would doubtfully be any incentives on the new Prius C as it would be newly released.

 Knowing that I had the $2,000 off in GM card earnings ($1,000 of which expired in a month) and that there was a $500 Auto Show cash bonus for all GM cars, I started to turn to GM.

 GM was also offering a $500 GM loyalty discount (if you trade in a previous GM model).
 I also found that they were offering a special $2,500 consumer cash discount on the Chevy Malibu.

 The Malibu had honestly never crossed my mind and it certainly would not be my first pick, all else being equal.
 It MSRP’ed right below $23,000 for the base model, it’s not the most functional for my outdoor lifestyle (that would go to the hatchbacks), and 33 mpg’s highway is not bad, but it certainly wouldn’t make my list of the most fuel efficient cars – 40 mpg hwy is the new 33 mpg hwy of 3 years ago.

 The Best Value on a New Car